 - Could you have collected your damages had malpractice not occurred?

 Failure to timely file a claim can be one of many ways that lawyers commit legal malpractice.
-All states, including Tennessee, have statutes of limitations that apply to personal injury cases, medical malpractice cases, breach of contract cases, defective lien cases, breach of fiduciary duty cases, wrongful death cases, and many other different types of lawsuits.
+All states, including Tennessee, have statutes of limitations that apply to personal injury cases, breach of contract cases, defective lien cases, breach of fiduciary duty cases, wrongful death cases, and many other different types of lawsuits.
 Statutes of limitations are time periods within which you must have your lawsuit filed.

 If your lawsuit is not timely filed, it will likely be dismissed.
 That means, if you hired a lawyer before the applicable statute of limitations expired to represent you in your case and your lawyer failed to timely file your case, legal malpractice has probably occurred.
 There are many, many ways that attorneys commit legal malpractice.
 This is just one example.